 Continued funding for the extramural programs at NIST has been a major issue.
 Beginning with the 104th Congress, many Members expressed skepticism over a "technology policy" based on providing federal funds to industry for development of pre-competitive generic technologies.
 This philosophical shift from previous Congresses, coupled with pressures to balance the federal budget, led to significant reductions in funding for NIST.
 The Advanced Technology Program and the Manufacturing Extension Partnership, which accounted for over 50% of the FY1995 NIST budget, were proposed for elimination.
 While, in the past, strong support by the Senate led to their continued financing, funding for ATP remained controversial.
-Since FY2000, the original appropriations bills as passed by the House did not contain funding for ATP and many of the budget proposals submitted by former President Bush called for abolishing the program.
+Beginning in FY2000, the original appropriations bills as passed by the House did not contain funding for ATP and many of the budget proposals submitted by former President Bush called for abolishing the program.
 In the 110th Congress, legislation replaced ATP with the TIP initiative and provided financing for the new program.
-In the FY2003 budget proposal, the Bush Administration also recommended suspension of federal support for those manufacturing extension centers in operation for more than six years.
-The following year, P.L.
-108-199 significantly cut funding for the MEP program.
+In the FY2003 budget proposal, the Bush Administration also recommended suspension of federal support for those manufacturing extension centers in operation for more than six years and the following year funding for the MEP program was significantly reduced.
 However, the FY2005 Omnibus Appropriations Act brought support for MEP back up to the level necessary to fully fund the existing centers.
-The President's FY2009 budget request once again included an effort to close out the federally funded portion of the program but the final FY2009 appropriations legislation increased financing for MEP.